 Want a closer look at the 915F fairway wood?
 Click on the composite image at the top of the page and navigate the photos on the left-hand side of the screen.

 What are the reviews like?

-The 915F has been received extremely well since its debut, with average customer ratings of 5/5 on Amazon, 5/5 (100% recommended) on Golfsmith (click here to see those reviews) and 4.9/5 on Global Golf (those reviews are here), as well as numerous positive in-depth critic reviews.
+The 915F has been received extremely well since its debut, with average customer ratings of 4.9/5 (100+ reviews) on Global Golf and 5/5 (100% recommended) on Golfsmith, as well as numerous positive in-depth critic reviews.

 What are the features?

-- a high speed, constant thickness “ultra thin” face insert, made of high-strength Carpenter steel, that increases ball speeds across the entire face effectively increasing distance on off-center hits.
+A high speed, constant thickness “ultra thin” face insert, made of high-strength Carpenter steel, increases ball speeds across the entire face, effectively increasing distance on off-center hits.